IntelligentSensingAndRehabilitation/MultiCameraTracking/README.md

 Acquisition is designed to perform simple multi-camera video acquisition with FLIR cameras.
 These use network synchronization and are tested on BFS-PGE-31S4C.
 Requires recent firmware to support IEEE1394 synchronization.

+# TODO and Warning

+This project is under active development and breaking changes may be introduced.

+- [ ] Develop a session management schema, ideally that is integrated into acquisition system
+- [ ] Migrate existing gaitrite_comparison code and biomechanics code to a validation module
+- [ ] Generalize biomechanical reconstructions to any acquisition session

 # Usage

 ## Installation: